khiara/DSND_CNN_Dog_Detector/README.md

   5. [Licensing, Authors, and Acknowledgments](#5--licensing-authors-and-acknowledgments)

 ## 1. Project Overview
 The goal of this project was to build a dog breed classifier which takes a user-supplied image as input and detects whether the image contains a dog or a human.
 If a dog is detected, the classifier also returns the breed of dog; if a human is found, the classifier returns what dog breed the person most resembles.
+If no dog or human is detected, the classifier returns an error.

 ![Sample Output][image1]